Postman-Student-Program/library-api-v2/README.md

 - SQL keywords are case-insensitive. (`SELECT` = `select`)

-- table and column names should come in **double quotes** `""` (you don't actually need if table/column names are a single lowercase word, but keep for good practice)
+- table and column names should come in **double quotes** `""` You don't actually need quotes if the table/column name is a single lowercase word, but just do it for good practice.

 - strings must by marked with **single quotes** `''`.
 Ex: